BWurth/bwurth.github.io/_posts/2024-03-01-insight-jbvi-paper.md

 ### For Ecosystem Builders and Policymakers:

-1. **Incorporate Visual Practice:** When organizing ecosystem events, workshops, or strategic planning sessions, consider incorporating professional graphic illustration or other visual methods.
+1. **Incorporate visual practice:** When organizing ecosystem events, workshops, or strategic planning sessions, consider incorporating professional graphic illustration or other visual methods.
 These aren't just nice-to-have documentation tools - they're active ingredients in fostering collaborative sensemaking.

-2. **Create Sustained Platforms:** One-off events have limited impact.
+2. **Create sustained platforms:** One-off events have limited impact.
 Create platforms that allow for iterative visual sensemaking over time, enabling narratives and understandings to evolve rather than crystallize prematurely.

-3. **Leverage Visual Ambiguity:** Don't aim for perfect clarity in visual representations.
+3. **Leverage visual ambiguity:** Don't aim for perfect clarity in visual representations.
 Some ambiguity can be generative, prompting deeper exploration and allowing multiple interpretations to coexist productively.

-4. **Bridge Perspectives:** Use visuals as boundary objects to help different ecosystem actors understand each other's perspectives.
+4. **Bridge perspectives:** Use visuals as boundary objects to help different ecosystem actors understand each other's perspectives.
 Visual representations can make tacit assumptions explicit and create common ground for dialogue.

 ### For Researchers:

-1. **Expand Methods:** Consider how visual methods can complement traditional verbal data collection and analysis in studying entrepreneurial ecosystems and other complex social phenomena.
+1. **Expand methods:** Consider how visual methods can complement traditional verbal data collection and analysis in studying entrepreneurial ecosystems and other complex social phenomena.

-2. **Study Visual Processes:** Focus not just on the final visual artifacts but on the process of their creation and evolution.
+2. **Study visual processes:** Focus not just on the final visual artifacts but on the process of their creation and evolution.
 How do visuals emerge from and shape conversations over time?

-3. **Connect to Practice Theory:** Explore how visual practices become embedded in ecosystem routines and how they contribute to the embodiment of institutional logics.
+3. **Connect to practice theory:** Explore how visual practices become embedded in ecosystem routines and how they contribute to the embodiment of institutional logics.

 ## The Future of Ecosystem Development: Seeing and Shaping Together